f-gougeon/ITC-Suite_Docs/README.md

 The Suite can be used from a Windows "Command Prompt" window or a Linux terminal shell window.
 I generally prefer to use the ITC-Suite that way, but that's me.
 This feature is very useful to create simple text-based scripts towards more automation.
-This should make possible the use of the ITC-Suite from other environments (e.g., R, Python)
+This should also make possible the use of the ITC-Suite from other environments (e.g., R, Python)

 <br>

+##  ITC-Suite Manuals

-Please check the main "plain text" manual of the GDAL version of the ITC-Suite:
+For details on all the individual programs' parameters, please check the main "plain text" manual of the GDAL version of the ITC-Suite:

 [ITC-Suite_GDAL_Info.txt](./ITC-Suite_GDAL_Info.txt)

-Compiling instruction are found at:
+Compiling instructions are found at (most modern starting around line 400) :

 [GDAL_ITC-Suite_Compile.txt](./GDAL_ITC-Suite_Compile.txt)

+If on a windows machine, you can download and use the following user-friendly version of the manual:

 [ITC-Suite_GDAL.chm](./ITC-Suite_GDAL.chm)

+For additional info on how to run the ITC-Suite, one can check the ITC-Suite Manual from 2010 (meant for the PCI environment).

+Gougeon, F.A.
+2010
+The ITC Suite Manual : A Semi-Automatic Individual Tree Crown (ITC) Approach to Forest Inventories Natural Resources Canada, Canadian Forest Service, Pacific Forestry Centre, Victoria, B.C.
+Canada.
+June 2010.
+92  p.